 When it comes to food, we’ve probably all experienced a few game changers — meals that have changed the way we previously thought about certain dishes.
 We, SORTEDfood, have spent the last eight years, exploring dishes from all around the world.
 We get recommendations from both our global community online and from the locals once we are in a specific place.

 But is it all about the food?
 Does it also matter where you are?
 Who you’re with?
 What you’re doing?
 Plus, can you plan a “game changer?”
 Or does part of the experience rely on spontaneity?

 Obviously, these are all great questions, and it’s easy to ask them, but much harder to answer them.

 It turns out that when us Brits go on holiday to the U.S., we only tend to stick to the East Coast (think New York and Florida) or the West Coast (Los Angeles and San Francisco, California).
-The majority of us miss out the middle bit, and Visit The USA says we’re really missing a trick, so we were asked us if we’d like to head to a couple of cities in the Midwest and see what we could find.
+The majority of us miss out the middle bit, and Visit The USA says we’re really missing a trick, so we were asked if we’d like to head to a couple of cities in the the midwest and see what we could find.

 Chicago, Illinois, and Kansas City, Missouri, were chosen as prime targets, at which point we asked our online audience what we should be seeing, experiencing and, most importantly, eating whilst we were there.
 The response was overwhelming, and seeing as we only had 48 hours in each city, we prepped our bodies for long days and LOTS of food!